scriptituk/bool_min/README.md

 and accessed from dumb terminals.
 The photo shows a similar system at Chilten ACL.

-PL/I was chosen because it can perform bitwise logical operations on varying-length bit strings, rather than deploying arrays of fixed-length integers.
+PL/I was chosen because it can perform bitwise logical operations on arbitrary length bit strings, rather than deploying arrays of fixed length integers.
-In its day it was the language of choice for scientific, engineering and system programming.
+In its day PL/I was the language of choice for scientific, engineering and system programming.

 <img src="assets/list.gif" alt="PL/I Listing" align="left">